SeanXiaoHe/Arduino-Camera-Slider/README.md

 The goal of this project is creating a camera slider controlled by a joystick.
 The slider basically built by combining the Arduino Uno, the EasyDriver Stepper Motor Driver and the Collision sensor switch module.
 This project is an good example of control the direction and speed of a stepper motor with Analog Joystick, Easy Driver and limit Switches.

 ---
+##Repository Contents

+* Code: *Code for this project*

+* IMG: *Images including schematic, my build example and photos of parts*

+* Previous Version: *This folder contains the code and schematic for the previous design which built without the Collision sensor switch modules*

+* README.md: *Full information about this project*

+---
 ##Schematic
 ![alt tag](https://github.com/SeanXiaoHe/CS207/blob/master/IMG/SCHEMATIC.png?raw=true)

+---
 ##Connection

 ![alt tag](https://github.com/SeanXiaoHe/CS207/blob/master/IMG/design.jpg)